-Full TitleAn Open-Label, Pilot Study of Dabrafenib and/or Trametinib in Patients With Relapsed and/or Refractory Multiple Myeloma
+Full TitleAn Open-Label, Phase II Pilot Study of Dabrafenib and/or Trametinib in Patients With Relapsed and/or Refractory Multiple Myeloma

 The purpose of this study is to evaluate the safety and effectiveness of the drugs dabrafenib and trametinib given individually or in combination in patients with recurrent or persistent multiple myeloma containing mutations in genes called BRAF, KRAS, or NRAS.
 Some mutations in these three genes cause a change in proteins that can increase the growth and spread of cancer cells.

 Dabrafenib and trametinib prevent altered BRAF, KRAS, and NRAS proteins from sending signals in cancer cells, thereby blocking the growth and spread of cancer cells in people whose cancers have mutations in the genes that make these proteins.
 Dabrafenib and trametinib are used to treat some forms of melanoma and lung cancer; their use in this study is considered investigational.

 Patients in this study will receive trametinib alone, dabrafenib alone, or both medications together, depending on which genetic mutation(s) they have.
 Both drugs are taken orally (by mouth).